stardothosting/shift8-fullnav/readme.txt

 We plan on implementing a built-in dropdown feature for hierarchical menu options (2nd and 3rd level menu options).
 Currently this functionality is not built in.

+= How do I get the dropdown options to work? =

+You simply need to add second level (only) options in the Wordpress menu section

 = What else have you done? =

 We do [web design](https://www.shift8web.ca "Toronto Web Design") , development and [web hosting](https://www.stackstar.com)! :)